 Where to Stay Near Banff

 We were hosted by the Grande Rockies Resort and had a wonderful time at the resort.
-We are excited to share our stay with you.
+We are excited to share our stay with you in Banff in winter.
 As always, all of the opinions are our own.
 Thank you for supporting the businesses that support us!

 Canmore is a great place to base your adventures of Banff National Park, as accommodation, food, and all other essentials are easier to come by and more affordable in Canmore compared to Banff and the entire town is less busy.
 We stayed in nearby Canmore, at the Grande Rockies Resort.

 Our stay was in a one-bedroom suite which was perfect for our time in Banff National Park as it allowed us the room to relax in the evenings by the fireplace and make a delicious home cooked meal.